cromlehg/GeseToken/docs/instruction_users.md

 ## Managing tokens
 To add tokens to your wallet, you need the following information:
 * Token Contract Address - 0x083802265C0585A788df3C890fbb17D5362502b2
-* Token Symbol — Gese
+* Token Symbol — GSE
 * Decimals — 2

 If you are using MyEtherWallet, you need to do the following: